k0H4ku/multi-webhook-spammer/README.md

 ### Q: What happens when I get ratelimited by Discord?
 A: The script automatically fetches how long the wait time is, and waits accordingly before continuing.

+### Q: How long did this take you to make?
+A: 1 hour and 28 minutes.